How to Secure Nginx with Let’s Encrypt on Debian 12, 11 or 10

 ssl_session_tickets off;

-To further bolster security, you should configure Diffie-Hellman (DH) parameters.
-The DH algorithm is instrumental in ensuring secure key exchanges when establishing an SSL/TLS connection.
+To further enhance security, you should configure Diffie-Hellman (DH) parameters.
+The DH algorithm ensures secure key exchanges when establishing an SSL/TLS connection.

 To begin, generate a Diffie-Hellman parameter file.
 Generally, a longer key length equates to stronger security.
 Common key lengths are 2048 and 4096 bits.
-While 2048 bits is often deemed sufficient, opting for 4096 bits offers additional security, albeit at the expense of performance.
-Consider your security requirements and the capabilities of your server before making a decision.
+While 2048 bits are often deemed sufficient, opting for 4096 bits offers additional security, albeit at the expense of performance.
+Consider your security requirements and your server’s capabilities before making a decision.

 To generate a 2048-bit DH parameter file, use the following command: